slyapustin/fixly/README.md

 - Check the console for API error messages
 - Make sure you have an internet connection

+### Undo Functionality Not Working

+- Make sure to press Ctrl+Z (Windows/Linux) or Cmd+Z (Mac) while the text field is still in focus
+- The undo functionality only works once per AI fix
+- Some complex editors might override the standard undo behavior
+- Try clicking in the field again if the focus was lost

 ## Technical Details

 The extension works by: